sammy-boii/Progress/react-app/notes.md

 'Hello, World!'
 );
 ```

+In the node_modules, there are @ packages, they are called scope packages. @babel/core.
+The package name is 'core' and its avaialable only in babel to avoid naming conflicts.

  node.js is a runtime environement for js and npm is package manager that allows us to easily install libraries, frameworks, etc.